halfpintutopia/magic-forest-trail/README.md

 ## Frameworks, Libraries and Programs Used

 * [Google Fonts](https://fonts.google.com)
-    * Google fonts was used to import the font to the style.css which is used on all pages throughout the project.
+    * Google Fonts was used to import the font to the style.css, which is used on all pages throughout the project.
 * [Font Awesome](https://fontawesome.com/)
     * Font Awesome was used on all necessary pages throughout the website to add icons for aesthetic and UX purposes.
 * [Git](https://git-scm.com/)
-    * Git was used for version control by utilising the Gitpod terminal to commit to git and push to GitHub.
+    * Git was used for version control by utilising the Gitpod terminal to commit to Git and push to GitHub.
 * [GitHub](https://github.com/)
-    * Github was used to store the project's code after being pushed from Git.
+    * GitHub was used to store the project's code after being pushed from Git.
 * [Gitpod](https://www.gitpod.io/)
 * [Coolors](https://coolors.co/)
 * [Adobe Color](https://color.adobe.com/create/color-wheel)